UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 ### &nbsp;

-### 3. Being a perfectionist has its good and bad sides.
+### 3. Being a perfectionist has its good and bad sides

 Being attentive to detail is good, but you certainly don’t have to be perfect. , but you don’t have to be a perfectionist, in the sense that it’s ok if you would like to make things a little&nbsp; bit prettier but don’t know how to do that, then let it be, take a break and live with it, it’s ok, nobody is gonna notice but you.